Inedo/inedo-docs/Content/proget/feeds/npm/howto-npm-publish.md

 ## Step 3: Authenticate to your npm Feed

-Next you will need to authenticate to your `internal-npm` feed [by creating an `_auth` token](/docs/proget/feeds/npm#authenticating-to-npm-feeds).
-This is a username and password string `«username»:«password»` that's been base64-encoded.
+Next you will need to authenticate to your `internal-npm` feed creating an `_auth` token and then [configuring it in your npm client](/docs/proget/feeds/npm#authenticating-to-npm-feeds).

 ## Step 4: Publish Your Package to ProGet